-WPA RADIUS.
-WPA used in coordination with a RADIUS server.
-(This should only be used when a RADIUS server is connected to the Gateway or other device.)
-First, select the type of WPA algorithm, TKIP or AES.
-Enter the RADIUS server's IP Address and port number, along with a key shared between the device and the server.
-Last, enter a Group Key Renewal period, which instructs the device how often it should change the encryption keys.
+WPA-Enterprise.
+This method is WPA used in coordination with a RADIUS server.
+Enter the IP address and port number of the RADIUS server.
+Then enter the key shared between the Gateway and its RADIUS server.
+Then enter a Key Renewal Timeout period, which instructs the Gateway how often it should change the encryption keys.